Photo 31-05-2017, 23 07 45.jpg

 about us

-Sara Fernee is the Community Project Manager of Fernee Forest Club.
-She set up the Forest Club with the support of the Bevendean Community Garden.
-Sara is a Level 3 qualified Forest School Leader, a qualified secondary art teacher, experienced artist and creative workshop leader.
+Sara Fernee (Founder and Project Manager) is a Level 3 qualified Forest School Leader, a qualified secondary art teacher, artist and creative workshop leader.
 She is passionate about getting children and families outdoors, embracing the wild natural spaces on their doorstep.
 Sara uses the Forest School Ethos (more on that below) and her creative skills to inspire enjoyment and exploration of the great outdoors.

 All Forest club staff are subject to our safeguarding policy, take part in regular training and are DBS checked.